-Regions of strong electrostatic potential are concentrated in the pedestal-like region of the plasma (Fig. 5), centred at the point of greatest pressure gradient.
+Regions of strong electrostatic potential are concentrated in the pedestal-like region of the plasma (figure 5), centred at the point of greatest pressure gradient.
 As N is decreased, the mode widens until it extends beyond the region of strong pressure gradient (e.g the N = 10 curve).
-For MHD modes, there is usually an increase in radial wavelength associated with an increase in poloidal wavelength; WKB analysis suggests that mode extent should scale like a fractional power of the poloidal wavelength for confined modes [42,43].
-There are some minor differences between the mode shapes between ORB5 and MISHKA that we don't analyse in detail here.
+For MHD modes, there is usually an increase in radial wavelength associated with an increase in poloidal wavelength; WKB analysis suggests that mode extent should scale like a fractional power of the poloidal wavelength for confined modes [43, 44].
+There are some minor differences between the mode shapes between ORB5 and MISHKA that we do not analyse in detail here.

-We have that the parallel electric field $E{\parallel} = -\vec{h} \cdot \nabla \phi + \partial A{\parallel} / \partial t$, and this is exactly zero in ideal-MHD.
-For gyrokinetics, a small non-zero parallel electric field is expected to develop; at long wavelength, this maintains electron pressure balance along the field line.
-The MHD-like nature of the mode resolved in the gyrokinetic simulation was verified by checking that E{\parallel} is small in magnitude compared to the inductive field $\frac{\partial A{\parallel}}{\partial t}$, and this was indeed the case, especially at long-wavelength as seen in Fig 6.
+The parallel electric field is given by $E{\parallel} = -\vec{h} \cdot \nabla \phi + \partial A{\parallel} / \partial t$, and this is exactly zero in ideal-MHD.
+For gyrokinetics, a small non-zero parallel electric field is expected to develop; since, at long wavelength, this maintains electron pressure balance along the field line.
+The MHD-like nature of the mode resolved in the gyrokinetic simulation was verified by checking that E{\parallel} is small in magnitude compared to the inductive field $\frac{\partial A{\parallel}}{\partial t}$, and this was indeed the case, especially at long-wavelength as seen in Figure 6.